We are delighted to announce that the top three stories from March’s entries are (in alphabetical order):

-The theme for December was ‘a reunion’.
-The three top stories will now go through to the final judging and the top ten prize-winning authors (not necessarily the same as the top ten stories as no author can win more than one prize) will be announced at the 2020 BeaconLit literary festival on Saturday 11th July.
-As with most months, there were more than three stories that could have made the top three but those that did were either closer to the theme or stronger (provoked more of a reaction after reading) so don’t be disheartened if yours hasn’t been mentioned.
+March’s theme was ‘The Insider’.
+The three top stories will now go through to the final judging and the top ten prize-winning authors (not necessarily the same as the top ten stories as no author can win more than one prize) will be announced at the 2021 BeaconLit literary festival on Saturday 10th July (fingers crossed!).
+The results will also be listed here and on the main website (link below) and the winners contacted.

 Gareth’s feedback on the stories received this month:

 Good to come across examples of crisp, convincing dialogue.
 When, for example, there are two people talking, and the writer has dispensed with the laborious “said A”, “answered B” pattern.